Zaven-git/users-ant-design/README.md

 ### `npm install -g json-server `
 In order to install json-server globally

+### `create db.json file in a root directory and add the following code to your json file`
+  "users": [
+    {
+      "name": "Ervin Hower",
+      "address": "Zaqyan 17s., 5b., 20a. ",
+      "website": "anastasia.net",
+      "email": "Shana@melissa.tv",
+      "id": 2
+    },
+  ]

 ### `json-server --watch db.json --port 3001`
 In order to rin json-server ann use it as a mock-API Open [http://localhost:3001/users] to view Schema in your browser.